 USRW Certified Woods Urban Lumber Grades & Definitions

-Urban Select –The minimum board size is 5” wide x 6’ long.
-From that board no less than 80% of the better face will be contained within defect-free cuttings each measuring at least 4” wide x 3’ long or 3” wide x 6’ long.
-Sapwood is not considered a defect in urban wood grading.
-Note: This standard acknowledges a higher frequency of short boards in the urban-sourced logs and uses “cutting” sizes comparable to the traditional walnut grading system.
+Urban Select –Will provide a minimum board size is 4” wide x 6’ long.
+From that boards surface no less than 80% of the better face will be contained within defect-free cuttings/pieces each measuring at least 4” wide x 3’ long or 3” wide x 6’ long.

-Urban Mill Run—This grade includes all sound and marketable boards from any log that are over 1 bd.
+Urban Mill Run—Will include all sound and marketable boards from any log that are over 1 bd.
 Ft. in size.
 Note: Urban mill run is the default marketing assumption for urban lumber sold in larger than single board quantities and may be the only “grade” offered by some mills.